 Ever wanted to have a camper trailer?
-How about one that is absolutely unique?
-One that doesn’t need any erection when you get to your favourite camping spot.
+How about an absolutely unique one?
+One that doesn’t need any setup when you get to your favorite camping spot.
 Your solution, your own tiny house on wheels, is just a few weekends away!
 Make it a little larger and you might just want to get rid of your mortgage and live in your tiny home on wheels instead!

 The first step was to get hold of a trailer home (caravan) that was ready for the dump, strip it, salvage anything worthwhile in addition to the chassis, and then get started.
 Read on to learn how this family built this cute home away from home!

 - 2×12, 1×6 Redwood Boards